Skip to Main Content

 Scroll

-A sound recordist team captures all production audio on set, operating recording equipment, managing microphone placement, and monitoring audio quality in real time.
-We assemble sound recordist teams experienced across Germany's robust production landscape, from international features at Studio Babelsberg to ARD/ZDF series and commercial shoots in Munich and Hamburg.
-The team typically includes a production sound mixer, boom operator, and sound utility technician working together to ensure comprehensive audio coverage.
+Here is how this works in practice.
+A sound recordist team captures all production audio on set, operating recording gear, managing microphone placement, and tracking audio quality in real time.
+We assemble sound recordist teams skilled across Germany's robust production scene, from global features at Studio Babelsberg to ARD/ZDF series and commercial shoots in Munich and Hamburg.
+The team mostly has a production sound mixer, boom operator, and sound utility technician working together to make sure full audio coverage.

-We assemble sound recordist teams scaled to your production's requirements, from single-mixer documentary setups to multi-person feature film crews.
-Our teams coordinate with German post-production houses like Rotor Film and deliver audio meeting ARD, ZDF, and international broadcast standards.
-Our team coordinates experienced sound professionals with the right equipment packages, ensuring reliable audio capture across your entire shooting schedule.
+Here is the short of it.
+We assemble sound recordist teams scaled to your production's needs, from single-mixer documentary setups to multi-person feature film crews.
+Our teams set up with German post-prod houses like Rotor Film and deliver audio meeting ARD, ZDF, and global broadcast standards.
+Our team sets up skilled sound pros with the right gear packages, making sure reliable audio capture across your entire shooting schedule.

 Capabilities